Skip to content

 tbl.create_index(metric="L2", num_partitions=256, num_sub_vectors=96)

 The num_partitions is usually chosen to target a particular number of vectors per partition. num_sub_vectors is typically chosen based on the desired recall and the dimensionality of the vector.
-See the FAQs below for best practices on choosing these parameters.
+See here for best practices on choosing these parameters.

 Query the index